 The Fayette Cooperating Preschool provides a positive first school experience for young children and offers a unique program that nurtures parents as well as children.
 The curriculum and facilities are carefully designed to meet the social, intellectual, emotional, and physical needs of children.
 Children learn though age-appropriate activities and interactions with adults and other children.

 The foundation of the Co-op program is direct involvement of the parents in all aspects of the school.
 In addition to a qualified teacher and a teacher’s aide, up to three parents work each day in the classroom.
-Many programs and training opportunities are sponsored by the school each year for parents to learn about working with groups of children, as well as to gain insight into the development of their own child.
+Training opportunities and/or parent education programs are sponsored by the school each year for parents to learn about working with groups of children, as well as to gain insight into the development of their own children.
 Positive approaches and constructive choices are integral parts of the philosophy of the school.